Chart Color Schemes

 Noble Park features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 68.2% of all households, including 30.9% couples with children, 21.2% couples without children, and 14.0% single parent families.
-Non-family households make up the remaining 31.8%, with lone person households at 26.4% and group households comprising 5.3% of the total.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Family households constitute 68.2% of all households, including 30.9% couples with children, 21.2% couples without children, and 14.0% single parent families.
+Non-family households account for the remaining 31.8%, with lone person households at 26.4% and group households comprising 5.3%.
+The median household size is 2.7 people, larger than Greater Melbourne's average of 2.6.

 Frequently Asked Questions - Households